Nomination process

 Award Ceremony

-2022 and 2023 nominees and nominators who make it to the top 3 will be invited to the award ceremony taking place on-campus
+Nominees and nominators who make it to the top three will be invited to the award ceremony taking place on-campus.

 For more information, contact engagement@ontariotechu.ca